-Your passphrase is the key to your Peerio account, so keeping it safe is critical!
-In order of security, these are the best options for storing your passphrase securely:
+Your Account Key gives you access to your Peerio account, so keeping it safe is critical!
+In order of security, these are the best options for storing your Account Key securely:

 - Your brain!
-The safest place for your passphrase will always be inside your own head.
+The safest place for your Account Key will always be inside your own head.
 Although a few random words may seem odd at first, you will be surprised how capable your mind is cable of retaining small bits of information!

 Practice over time: Memorization works best when you practice over time.
-Write your passphrase down on a sheet of paper.
-Try to login to Peerio once a day.
-Each time you do, try entering your passphrase from memory.
+Write your Account Key down on a sheet of paper.
+Try to sign in to Peerio once a day.
+Each time you do, try entering your sign in from memory.
 Give yourself a few seconds to try to recall the words and enter your best guess.
 Only look at your paper if you cannot remember.

-Imagine your passphrase: If your passphrase is "iced angels control pusher robot", you might picture angels made of ice playing with a remote control robot that pushes stuff.
+Imagine your Account Key: If your Account Key is "iced angels control pusher shiny robot dog", you might picture angels made of ice playing with a remote control robot dog that pushes stuff.
 It sounds silly, but it works quite well.

 - On paper.
-Write your passphrase down on paper and store this paper somewhere safe (e.g. a safe!).
+Write your Account Key down on paper or print out the PDF file from the desktop version of Peerio and store this paper somewhere safe (e.g. a safe!).
 "On paper" is important!
 Computers are vulnerable to attacks that can be carried out remotely, like malware that allows someone to access the content of your computer, log keys, or take screenshots.
-Do not record your passphrase in plaintext anywhere online (e.g. an email).
+Do not record your Account Key in plaintext anywhere online (e.g. an email).

 - An encrypted password manager.
 A password manager is a tool that allows you to generate strong passwords and safely store them on your computer, or even online.
 The best password managers will be encrypted, open-source, and professionally audited.
 An offline password vault is generally safer than an online password manager.
 We do not recommend cloud-based password managers for high-risk users.